KxSystems/docs/docs/ref/ceiling.md

 ---
-title: ceiling | Reference | kdb+ and q documentation
+title: ceiling | Reference | KDB-X and q documentation
 description: ceiling is a q keyword that returns the least integer greater than its numeric argument.
 ---
 # `ceiling`

 _Round up_